-Header image courtesy of TMON (Shutterstock)
+Header image courtesy of TMON (via Shutterstock)

 Noodles—a staple in Asian cuisine and a symbol of long life that is well-loved by many.
 From soup noodles and dipping noodles to stir-fried noodles and cold noodles, the diverse flavours all have their own special places in our hearts.
 Whether you’re a casual noodle lover, an avid noodle consumer, or a complete newbie to noodle exploring, our guide to the best noodle spots and restaurants in Hong Kong will open your eyes to the variety of choices we have.
 Slurp away!

-From mild-level spice level to super fiery, a range of tomato and sour and spicy soup bases to choose from, as well as a variety of side dishes to pair with your mains, the menu might be a little overwhelming, but sticking with a low-level spice and simple side dishes like chicken and fishball is a good place to start.
+If you’re looking for a fail-proof and super accessible noodle spot, there will always be a TamJai SamGor near you.
+Specialising in Yunnanese-style rice noodles, this restaurant offers customisable noodle bowls, which you can personalise by choosing from mild-level spice to super fiery, a range of tomato-flavoured and sour and spicy soup bases, as well as a variety of side dishes to pair with your mains.
+The menu might be a little overwhelming, but sticking with a low-level spice and simple side dishes like chicken and fishball is a good place to start.
 The Hunan-style chicken wings are also worth trying, complementing your spicy noodle soup with a fragrant kick of herbs.

-Their beef brisket soup noodles will surely have you slurping happily.
-Other popular dish choices include pig blood jelly cubes, beef brisket, squid tentacles, and radish, but if you’re looking for a less adventurous choice, their shrimp wontons also do not disappoint.
+Cart noodles are as local as it gets when it comes to noodle dishes in Hong Kong, and Wing Kee Noodles is a highly-rated choice.
+With twenty years of acclaimed history, the small noodle shop serves beef brisket soup noodles that will surely have you slurping happily.
+Other popular dish choices include pig’s blood jelly cubes, beef brisket, squid tentacles, and radish, but if you’re looking for a less adventurous choice, their shrimp wontons also do not disappoint.
 Additionally, Wing Kee offers a must-try signature side dish—chicken wingtips—that is served separate from the noodles.
-Don’t forget to add a splash of their flavorful chilli oil to give your soup a bit of a kick!
+Don’t forget to add a splash of their flavourful chilli oil to give your soup a bit of a kick!

-Wing Kee Noodle, G/F, 27A Sugar Street, Causeway Bay | (+852) 2808 2877
+Wing Kee Noodle, 27A Sugar Street, Causeway Bay | (+852) 2808 2877

-Chopsticks Kee, Shop A1, G/F, Khuan Ying Commercial Building, 85–89 Wellington Street, Central | (+852) 2854 9969
+Chopsticks Kee, Shop A1, Khuan Ying Commercial Building, 85–89 Wellington Street, Central | (+852) 2854 9969

 This roadside dai pai dong in Central is a popular spot for both tourists and locals, with their tomato soup served with instant noodles or macaroni being one of their greatest selling points.
 Sing Heung Yuen’s side dish choices consist of mostly cha chaan teng breakfast classics such as sausages, ham, beef, spicy pork cubes, bacon, and eggs.
 They are also known for their crispy buns with condensed milk and other spreads, served together with a signature Hong Kong-style milk tea, making for a simple but fulfilling lunch, breakfast, or afternoon tea.

-Sing Heung Yuen, G/F, 2 Mei Lun Street, Central | (+852) 2544 8368
+Sing Heung Yuen, 2 Mei Lun Street, Central | (+852) 2544 8368

-Tsim Chai Kee, Shop B, G/F, 98 Wellington Street, Central | (+852) 2850 6471
+Tsim Chai Kee, Shop B, 98 Wellington Street, Central | (+852) 2850 6471

-Lau Sum Kee Noodle, G/F, 48 Kweilin Street, Sham Shui Po | (+852) 2386 3533
+Lau Sum Kee Noodle, 48 Kweilin Street, Sham Shui Po | (+852) 2386 3533

-What to Eat, Shop A, G/F, Carfield Commercial Building, 75–77 Wyndham Street, Central | (+852) 2810 9278
+What to Eat, Shop A, Carfield Commercial Building, 75–77 Wyndham Street, Central | (+852) 2810 9278

-Maru De Sankaku, G/F, 13 Aberdeen Street, Central | (+852) 2810 9278
+Maru De Sankaku, 13 Aberdeen Street, Central | (+852) 2810 9278

+Aya, a tsukemen spot, is another well-regarded Japanese noodle restaurant.
+Its menu is simplistic, with only three choices for soup bases: regular, black garlic oil, and shrimp miso.
+Pair that off with your noodle of choice—wheat or black pepper—or a pick of the daily specials.
 Each bowl comes with seaweed, bamboo shoots, and pork, and adding a soft-boiled egg is also possible, complementing the already flavorful soup base.
-The tender Japanese style cha siu pork served with every bowl also elevates the whole tsukemen experience to another level.
+The tender Japanese-style char siu served with every bowl also elevates the whole tsukemen experience to another level.
 Whether you’re new to the dipping noodles experience, or just want to try a new tsukemen spot, Aya is definitely the place to go to.